 To compliment all these types of fires there are five different types of fire extinguishers available; water, foam, carbon dioxide, dry powder and wet chemical.
 The typical extinguisher you will have in your home is an ABC extinguisher which contains monoammonium phosphate which is a dry chemical and as in the name will put out A, B & C type fires.
-Monoammonium phosphate is also found in fertilizer.
+Monoammonium phosphate is also a chemical in fertilizer.

-Each structure, other than a seasonal rental unit, shall also be equipped with at least one portable fire extinguisher in conformance with rules and regulations promulgated by the Commissioner of Community Affairs pursuant to the “Administrative Procedure Act,” P.L.1968, c.410 (C.52:14B-1 et seq.)
+Each structure, other than a seasonal rental unit, shall also be equipped with at least one portable fire extinguisher.
+It shall conform with rules and regulations promulgated by the Commissioner of Community Affairs.
+In pursuant to the “Administrative Procedure Act,” P.L.1968, c.410 (C.52:14B-1 et seq.)
 For the purposes of this section, “portable fire extinguisher” means an operable portable device, carried and operated by hand, containing an extinguishing agent that can be expelled under pressure for the purpose of suppressing or extinguishing fire, and which is: (1) rated for residential use consisting of an ABC type; (2) no larger than a 10 pound rated extinguisher; and (3) mounted within 10 feet of the kitchen area, unless otherwise permitted by the enforcing agency.

 If I had a seasonal rental I would put a fire extinguisher in there as well, I see no reason not to!
 If you are working with an architect they should be including a fire extinguisher on their plans!

 So now you know you ABC’s and more!